hannesm/platform-blog/Signing-the-opam-repository.md

-The repository would then just have to be reset to before the attack, which git makes as easy as it can get, and the holders of the root keys would sign a new `/auth/root`, revoking the compromised snapshot key and introducing a new one.
+The repository would then just have to be reset to before the attack, which git makes as easy as it can get, and the holders of the root keys would sign a new `keys/root`, revoking the compromised snapshot key and introducing a new one.

-In the time before the signing bot can be put back online with the new snapshot key -- _i.e._ the breach has been found and fixed -- a developer could manually sign time-stamped tags before they expire (_e.g._ once a day) so as not to hold back updates.
+In the time before the signing bot can be put back online with the new snapshot key -- _i.e._ the breach has been found and fixed -- a developer could manually sign timestamped `snapshot` files before they expire (_e.g._ once a day) so as not to hold back updates.

 ### Repository Maintainer keys